scholtzm/vapor/plugins/README.md

 ### Usage

-If a plugin needs to store any extra files, it should use this folder and create another subfolder specifically for its use.
+If a plugin needs to store any extra files, it's recommended to use this particular folder.

-There's a helper method available in `Vapor.extension`.
+There's a helper method available in `Vapor.extension` which will return correct plugin path for specific plugin as well as specific user.

+**This is important** because extra files should be stored per user, not per plugin.

 #### `Vapor.extension.getPluginFolderPath(pluginName)` -> string

-This function creates subfolder (if it doesn't exist) for the given `pluginName` and then returns the full path to specific plugin folder.
+This function creates subfolder (if it doesn't exist) for the given `pluginName` and current user and then returns the full path to specific plugin folder.